icy/genvsub/README.md

 Well, you may ask why we just use some `helm plugin`, or `terraform provider` instead?
-Yes, we can. `terraform` has some provider to deal with external secrets, and `helm` also has some plugin that features the same thing.
+Yes, we can. `terraform` has some provider to deal with external secrets, and `helm` may have some plugin that features the same thing.
 They can solve the problem.
 You can use.
 And using `genvsub` is an alternative.

 Helm engineers solve Helm issue, Terraform engineers solve Terraform engineer.
-Why don't we just accept side-effects and both use environment variables instead?
+Why don't we just accept side-effects and both use environment variables instead:)

 Please note that, in `Helm` `values.yaml`, you can't refer to another variable.
 When using some helm charts, you likely write down all hard-coded strings in `values.yaml`